How to add or edit a DMARC record in GoDaddy (step-by-step)

 Enter your domain in our free checker.
 Youâll immediately see whether your DMARC record is configured correctly.

-Thatâs why adding a DMARC record and signing up for DMARCTrust are the same step.
+Thatâs why adding or editing a DMARC record and signing up for DMARCTrust belong together.
 When you create your account, you get a unique reporting address.
 That address goes in your DMARC record.
 Reports flow to our dashboard.
 You see everything.